 With the service set to travel at speeds of up to 250 mph, HS2 will be the fastest rail network in Europe.
 Once complete, mainline commuter services and intercity trains departing from Birmingham, Leeds and Manchester will double to 48 services per hour, while the total number of seats on intercity services will treble to 15,000 per hour.
 Government officials are predicting that the line will reduce congestion on busy road routes, with approximately 9 million journeys expected to be transferred from the roads per year.

 The High-Speed Rail Network represents an opportunity for the Rail industry to flourish.
-Railway contracts worth £11 billion, as well as contracts worth £7.5 billion for rolling stock, i.e. railway carriages, wagons, and cars are available with 60% expected to be distributed amongst small and medium-sized businesses.
+Railway contracts worth £11bn, as well as contracts worth £7.5bn for rolling stock, i.e. railway carriages, wagons, and cars are available with 60% expected to be distributed among small and medium-sized businesses.

 HS2 is being heralded as a landmark moment, sparking business growth and investment opportunities in some of the UK’s major cities.
 Key regional cities such as Manchester and Birmingham in particular, are set to reap the benefits of the groundbreaking development.

 For decades, London has had a long-standing reputation as being the pinnacle for workers with lofty career aspirations.
 A 2018 study comprising 400,000 participants from 200 countries solidified London’s reputation, indicating that London is considered more desirable than the likes of New York, Berlin, and Barcelona from a working perspective.

 However, as the city has become more and more expensive for people to both live and work in, the commuter belt around the capital has grown bigger and bigger.
 This has led to some commutes for those working in the capital to be upwards of two hours.